OBULI20/nss_capstone/README.md

   * www.edweek.org

 ## Conclusion:
-  The chances for buying houses are increasing currently.
-With the drop in Federal Rate, the tendency towards buying houses is increasing.
+  The chances for buying houses are increasing recently in many states .
+With the drop in Federal Rate, is also helping.

 ### Capstone for Nashville Software School - Full Time Data Analytics Program
 ### Completion date: December 2024